vyrnguyen/gitlet/README.md

        changed in the working directory.
 Just ignore everything outside the .gitlet directory entirely.

+    - **Runtime**:
+        - Constant with respect to any measure of commits.
+No worse than linear w/ respect to the total size of files the commit is tracking.
+    - **Space Complexity**:
+        - Committing increases the size of the `.gitlet` directory by no more than the total size of the files staged for addition at the time of commit, not including additional metadata.

      > [!IMPORTANT]\
      > **Differences from real git**: In real git, commits may have multiple parents
      > (due to merging) and also have considerably more metadata.